MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app.md

 ## Test the details and edit screens
 1. In the left navigation bar, click or tap the top thumbnail image to open the browse screen.
 1. Open Preview mode by pressing F5, or by clicking or tapping the **Play** button near the upper-right corner.
-1. In the upper-right corner of the browse screen, click or tap the plus sign (**+**) to create a record.
+1. In the upper-right corner of the browse screen, click or tap the plus sign button (**+**) to create a record.
-1. Add data, and then click or tap the check mark to save your new record and return to the browse screen.
+1. Add data, and then click or tap the check mark button to save your new record and return to the browse screen.
 1. Show all records by removing any text from the search bar near the top of the browse screen.
 1. Find the record that you just created, and then click or tap the arrow to the right of it to show the record on the details screen.
 1. In upper-right corner, click or tap the pencil button to show the record on the edit screen.
-1. Change the data in one or more fields, and then click or tap the check mark to save your changes and return to the browse screen.
+1. Change the data in one or more fields, and then click or tap the check mark button to save your changes and return to the browse screen.
 1. Find the record that you just updated, and then click or tap the arrow to the right of it.
 1. Near the upper-right corner, click or tap the trash bin button to delete the record that you created and updated.